 Harry Keough, Wilf Mannion and Walter Bahr during their 1987 reunion in Belo Horizonte, Brazil.
 (Photo by Michael Lewis)

-It was 71 years ago Tuesday that the U.S. shook the soccer world.
-This is a repost of a story from a 1987 reunion trip to Belo Horizonte, Brazil, when Walter Bahr, the late Harry Keough and Wilf Mannion were part of a reunion at the stadium where the United States stunned England, 1-0, in the 1950 World Cup.
+With the USMNT meeting England in the 2022 World Cup in Qatar on Nov.
+25, we thought it would be appropriate to look back at one of the biggest upsets in tournament history.
+This is a repost of a story from a 1987 reunion trip to Belo Horizonte, Brazil, when Walter Bahr, the late Harry Keough and Wilf Mannion were part of a reunion at the stadium where the United States stunned England, 1-0, in the 1950 World Cup (on June 29, 1950).

 By Michael Lewis

 BELO HORIZONTE, BRAZIL — At first, the stadium was barely recognizable to Harry Keough.
 A roof over the stands had been added.
 So were lights and a press box.
 The grass was greener.

 “When you see the [game] ball, it makes the game seem to be 150 years ago,” he said.

 In 1987, Keough and Walter Bahr and England’s Wilf Mannion returned to Mineiro Stadium, the scene of what many soccer observers felt was the greatest upset in the sport’s history: U.S. 1, England 0 in the 1950 World Cup.

 The story has been told and retold, how Joe Gaetjens scored the lone goal and a team of amateurs stunned the English and all of football on June 29, 1950, making headlines in what was then a tiny mining town.
 Today, Belo Horizonte — which means beautiful horizon — is a bustling city of 2.4 million in northern Brazil.

 Bahr said that “1950 is ancient history.
 You don’t want to live in it.
 But you don’t want to forget about it.”